phac-nml/irida/doc/developer/setup/index.md

     ./run-tests.sh all

-This will run all the integration test profiles using Maven, and print out reports for each profile.
+This will run all the integration test profiles using Gradle, and print out reports for each profile.

 Setting up Galaxy
 -----------------